alesr/alesr.github.io/_posts/2024-05-25-cache-aside-using-decorator-design-pattern-in-go.md

 ```
 {: .nolineno }

-If we would choose a different name for the embedded repository field, we would get a compilation error:
+If we were to choose a different name for the embedded repository field, we would get a compilation error:

 ```go
 type MemCache struct {